Status Pages are available on Pro and Enterprise plans.

 andMinor

 .
-If omitted, we will use our severities for incidents on the status page and in corresponding emails. - For customization, you can add a
+If omitted, we will use our severities for incidents on the status page and in corresponding emails. - You can add custom colors for the

 Logo